 The student experience at UT Austin and Texas A&M offers two distinct yet equally vibrant atmospheres.
 Both universities boast a range of student organizations, Greek life options, and events to keep students engaged and connected.

 At UT Austin, students live in the heart of a bustling urban center, with access to live music, the tech industry, and a dynamic arts scene.
 They can also join organizations like Texas Spirits or the Texas Blazers to connect with peers while serving the community.
+The Forty Acres campus puts students within walking distance of the Texas State Capitol, the LBJ Presidential Library, and one of the nation’s hottest startup ecosystems.

 In contrast, Texas A&M offers a more traditional, college-town experience in College Station.
 Here, the focus is on close-knit communities, rich traditions, and a welcoming environment.
 Texas A&M offers robust leadership programs like Fish Camp, designed to welcome freshmen into Aggie traditions and help them transition into college life.
+The traditions run deep — from the Aggie Ring ceremony to Silver Taps to Reveille (the official mascot, a rough collie who attends classes alongside students).

 Student Outcomes